Derrick Pumaren: Sunkist Orange Juicers and success (1995–1996)

-Pumaren was hired as Swift Mighty Meaties/Hotdogs head coach.
-In 1995, Swift changed its name to Sunkist Orange Juicers and he led his team to two championships (defeating Alaska Milkmen in both finals series), but lost in the last conference.
+Pumaren was hired as head coach of the Swift Mighty Meaties/Hotdogs, which in 1995 changed its name to Sunkist Orange Juicers.
+He led his team to two championships (defeating Alaska Milkmen in both finals series), but lost in the last conference.
 He won Coach of the Year (COY) Award in the same season.
-But in 1996, the success was not doubled, even assisted by legendary coach Turo Valenzona.
+However, in 1996, the success was not repeated, even assisted by legendary coach Turo Valenzona.

 Co-coach at Mobiline (1997)

 Pumaren was hired as co-coach for Mobiline Phone Pals with Tommy Manotoc.
 But their partnership did not bear any championship appearance.

 Sta.
 Lucia Realtors (1998)

 He replaced Chot Reyes as head coach of the Sta.
 Lucia Realtors.
 He led the team to a semi-finals appearance in 1998 PBA All-Filipino Cup.

 Purefoods (1999–2000)

 He replaced future PBA Commissioner Chito Narvasa as Purefoods head coach.
-One of the trades under him was trading away Defense Minister Jerry Codiñera to the Mobiline Phone Pals to get the 6'9 center Andy Seigle.
-In 2000, Pumaren led Purefoods to two finals appearances, first in All-Filipino Cup and the last was in the Governors' Cup.
+He traded "Defense Minister" Jerry Codiñera to the Mobiline Phone Pals to get the 6'9 center Andy Seigle.
+In 2000, Pumaren led Purefoods to two finals appearances, first in the All-Filipino Cup and then in the Governors' Cup.